 This crochet infinity scarf is a very simple free pattern.
 However, it has a smart design with shell stitching that gives it a little bit of feminine flair.
 The free scarf pattern is easy so even a beginner could tackle this project with relative ease.

 01 of 03

-This crochet infinity scarf is designed to use two 246-yard / 100-gram skeins of "Bare Swish DK Yarn" by Knitpicks and is shown using 3 123-yard 50-gram skeins of "Swish DK Yarn" by Knitpicks.
+This crochet infinity scarf is designed to use two 246-yard / 100-gram skeins of "Bare Swish DK Yarn" by Knitpicks.
+It is shown using three 123-yard 50-gram skeins of "Swish DK Yarn" by Knitpicks.

 Use a size I-9 hook or whichever hook you need to achieve the correct gauge.

 You will need a tapestry needle for weaving in ends

 The finished scarf measures approximately 61 inches in circumference.
 When laid flat with one half on top of the other, it is approximately 30.5 inches.
 It measures about 7.5 inches wide.

 19 stitches = 5 inches.
 This breaks down to being a bit less than 4 stitches an inch.

 Stitch gauge is important in this pattern; row gauge is not as critical for success.

 There are many different sizes that would work well for this particular style of scarf.
 This size is a good basic scarf but it works as both a smaller and larger scarf.
 Please do take your own personal preferences into consideration when you measure your work and check your gauge.